NathanBrown-Work/Arduino_ColorDetection_Tracker/README.md

 IMPORTANT! -> The STL File for Foot_ThrIns_MotorSd is roughly 2mm too short.
 Use longer screws to actually reach (I used M3 x 12mm)

+IMPORTANT! -> robotarm_generator.py is not necessary for this project's goals.
+It was left for documentation and convenience reasons if the user wants to use it.
+The entire file runs independently from the rest and has its own main.

 Camera Slider Components (Amazon Link Attached):
 1. 2020 V Slot Aluminum Extrusion Linear Rail (11.81 Inches) (https://www.amazon.com/dp/B087PVM2NT?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)
 2. Nema 17 Stepper Motor 12V 0.4A (https://www.amazon.com/dp/B00PNEQ9T4?ref=ppx_yo2ov_dt_b_fed_asin_title)